buildbotics/bbctrl-enclosure/README.md

 | cdcdcd | Cool Gray 2 C  |

-## How to convert DXF to PDF
+## How ot update PDF from new DXF

- * Import DXF in Inkscape.
+ * Open existing SVG in Inkscape.
+ * Import DXF.
- * Ungroup once.
+ * Ungroup DXF once.
  * Delete unwanted layers.
+Always keep outline layer for centering.
  * For each layer.
    * Select the the layer.
-   * Move to Inkscape layer.
+   * Move selection to correct layer.
    * Unlink clones (symbols) Shift-Alt-D.
    * Ungroup layer.
    * Switch to point edit mode.